-We have two recommendations in this regard.We call on the Commissioners of the National Inquiry to support indigenous peoples, the FSIN and the AFN and other indigenous organizations in calling for changes to the Criminal Code to make forced sterilization of women a crime.
+1 support indigenous peoples, the FSIN and the AFN and other 2 indigenous organizations in calling for changes to the 3 Criminal Code to make forced sterilization of women a 4 crime.
 5 The state of Canada and its public 6 officials must be held accountable.
 Two years ago I stood 7 before the Standing Senate Committee on Legal and 8 Constitutional Affairs to express support for Senator 9 Lillian Dick's Bill S-215, an Act to amend the Criminal 10 Code for sentencing for violent offences against 11 Aboriginal women.
 12 In 2016, the Saskatchewan First Nations 13 Women Commission brought a resolution to the FSIN and the 14 AFN Chiefs Legislative Assemblies and gained support for 15 the Bill, which is now before the House of Commons.
 16 If passed by Parliament, the Criminal Code 17 would be amended and the Courts will be required to 18 consider the fact that when the victim of an assault, 19 sexual assault or murder is an Aboriginal female, this 20 constitutes an aggravating circumstance for the purpose of 21 sentencing the perpetrator.

-We agree with Senator Dick that this change will send a clear signal that the lives of all women and girls are valued and precious, whether or not they are indigenous.
+22 We agree with Senator Dick that this change 23 will send a clear signal that the lives of all women and 24 girls are valued and precious, whether or not they are 25 indigenous.

 1 In my presentation to the Standing Senate 2 Committee, I spoke briefly about the relationship between 3 the Criminal Code amendments proposed in Bill S-215 and 4 Gladue factors.
-5 Some might argue that Bill S-215 works 6 against the Supreme Court of Canada's directive in Gladue, 7 but I believe it balances the rights and interests of 8 indigenous women and men by ensuring that all -- that the Courts take both into consideration.
-9 When indigenous women are victims of crime 10 and only Gladue factors are taken into consideration in 11 12 sentencing, the rights of indigenous women to the full protection of the law are dismissed.
-Amending the 13 14 Criminal Code through Bill S-215 and requiring a Court to 15 take Aboriginal female identity into account during 16 sentencing will help to ensure there is no bias against the victim that makes their case less serious in nature 17 18 compared to any other female.
+5 Some might argue that Bill S-215 works 6 against the Supreme Court of Canada's directive in Gladue, 7 but I believe it balances the rights and interests of 8 indigenous women and men by ensuring that all that the 9 Courts take both into consideration.
+10 When indigenous women are victims of crime 11 and only Gladue factors are taken into consideration in 12 sentencing, the rights of indigenous women to the full 13 protection of the law are dismissed.
+Amending the 14 Criminal Code through Bill S-215 and requiring a Court to 15 take Aboriginal female identity into account during 16 sentencing will help to ensure there is no bias against 17 the victim that makes their case less serious in nature 18 compared to any other female.
 19 With the passage of Bill S-215, when Gladue 20 factors are taken into consideration by a Court, the 21 impacts on both the victim and the perpetrator will have 22 to be considered equally.
 23 We cannot expect anything less from this 24 justice system.
 25 Prevention of violence.
 A third pillar in